mozilla/pkipolicy/rootstore/policy.md

 Mozilla manages its root program using the Common CA Database (CCADB).
-CAs with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the [Common CCADB Policy v1.0][CCADB-Policy], which is incorporated here by reference.
+CAs with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.

 When required by the CCADB Policy, Mozilla’s root program may be contacted [by email][Email-Us].